 HOW TO ADD A PLUGIN TO YOUR SITE

-If you are really new to WordPress, the idea of adding a plugin to your site can be a scary thought.
+If you are new to WordPress, the idea of adding a plugin to your site can be a scary thought.
 After all, you do not want to make it crash!!
-It is very simple to add a plugin.
+It is straightforward to add a plugin.
 Just follow these steps:

-- Backup your site.
-You can use the plugin I shared above, but even if you do not, make sure you perform a back up of your entire site before you install a new plugin.
-There can be issues with compatibility and that may crash your site.
-Having a backup will give you insurance that you can restore your site back to the way it looked before the plugin was added.)
+Back up your site.
+You can use the plugin I shared above, but even if you do not, make sure you perform a backup of your entire site before installing a new plugin.
+There can be compatibility issues, and that may crash your site.
+Having a backup will give you insurance that you can restore your site to the way it looked before the plugin was added.)

-- You may need to go into your plugin and adjust the settings.
-You can find that in your dashboard.
+You may need to go into your plugin and adjust the settings.
+You can find that on your dashboard.
 It may be under tools or listed separately.
-Consult the plugin landing page for details on settings you may need to adjust (or reach out to your tech for more details).
+Consult the plugin landing page for details on settings you may need to adjust (or reach out to your tech for more information).

 There you go!
-A simple guide to understanding plugins, those you need and how to even install new WordPress plugins to your website!!
+A simple guide to understanding plugins, those you need, and even installing new WordPress plugins to your website!!